natmasslove/aws_howto/mwaa_connections_and_vars/README.md

     --parameter-overrides ProjectName=$project_name DBHost=sample_host DBLogin=sample_user DBPassword=sample_password DBDatabase=sample_dbname
 ```

-Cloudformation stack creates 3 resources:
+Cloudformation stack creates three resources:
-1. Secret containing connection to MySQL database in URI format
+1. A secret containing the connection detail for the MySQL database in URI format
-2. Secret in JSON format
+2. A secret in JSON format
-3. Secret containing value for variable - it will be used in "Variables" section.
+3. A secret containing value for a variable - it will be used in "Variables" section.

 #### **Secret String Format**

-Two secrets created (URI and JSON format) are equivalent and can be used interchangeably.
+Two secrets are created in URI and JSON formats.
+These formats can be used interchangeably and define equivalent connections.
-Here we create both only for demonstrational purposes.
+We create both formats for demonstration purposes.

 URI Format:
 ```